supertokens/supertokens-website/README.md

 tsc -p tsconfig.json
 ```
 ## Support, questions and bugs
-For now, we are most reachable via team@supertokens.io and via the GitHub issues feature
+For now, we are most reachable via team@supertokens.io, via the GitHub issues feature and our [Discord server](https://discord.gg/zVcVeev).

 ## Authors
 Created with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
 Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning: